Esri Geodata Tool Will Be Available in Microsoft Power BI and Office

 -

 Redlands, US, March 6 — Esri is an industry leader in geographic data analytics.
-Right now, with Microsoft, it is doing what no other company has attempted in a very long time.
-Actually, the initial announcement in September 2016, about their partnership with Microsoft came as a surprise for many commentators.
-With their collaboration, Esri has taken visualization and location analytics to a whole different level.
+Right now, Microsoft is doing what no other company has attempted in a very long time.
+The initial announcement in September 2016 about their partnership with Microsoft came as a surprise for many commentators.
+With their collaboration, Esri has taken visualization and location analytics to a different level.

 Geodata in Microsoft Office

 By integrating geo-analytics into Microsoft Office documents, Microsoft is taking a bold step.
-The introduction of this feature especially in Excel spreadsheets is a timely solution for what has been a headache for many organizations.
+Introducing this feature, especially in Excel spreadsheets, is a timely solution for what has been a headache for many organizations.
 Piles and piles of previously unstructured data can now be interpreted without straining your eyes.
-This benefits can be achieved because of the ArcGIS mapping technology from Esri and what it can offer to researchers and analysts.
-As a matter of fact, ArcGIS, the geo-analytic tool, can also collect customer location data, identify patterns and then categorize them depending on the organization’s business demands.
+These benefits can be achieved because of the ArcGIS mapping technology from Esri and what it can offer to researchers and analysts.
+ArcGIS, the geo-analytic tool, can also collect customer location data, identify patterns, and categorize them according to the organization’s business demands.

-Esri’s ArcGIS platform will make it possible for strategists and decision makers to learn more about customer demographic distribution and other parameters such as earnings and spending behaviors.
-This kind of private data was, of course, inaccessible but critically pivotal before and many businesses went through the painstaking process of making business decisions without hindsight.
+Esri’s ArcGIS platform will allow strategists and decision-makers to learn more about customer demographic distribution and other parameters, such as earnings and spending behaviors.
+This kind of private data was inaccessible but critically pivotal before, and many businesses went through the painstaking process of making business decisions without hindsight.
 It has been cataloged before that some decisions were even based on mere assumptions before Microsoft and Esri came in as an analytic platform.

 Business intelligence with a twist

-For businesses to get access to these crucial data, Esri’s deal with Microsoft necessitated ArcGIS to be compatible with Microsoft’s business intelligence platform.
+For businesses to access these crucial data, Esri’s deal with Microsoft necessitated that ArcGIS be compatible with Microsoft’s business intelligence platform.
 Microsoft Power BI is a business analytic tool with more than five million subscribers so far.

 Esri Microsoft ArcGis Maps Power BI Example Demo

 The advantage is that Power BI analytics isn’t restricted to an on-premise environment only.
-This is so because Power BI can quickly and securely access ArcGIS database containing US demographics information, heatmaps, and the organization’s data.
-Users can create customized dashboards and access other toolkits which enables cross-filtering, data selection, creation quick interactive maps and reporting.
+This is so because Power BI can quickly and securely access the ArcGIS database containing US demographics information, heatmaps, and the organization’s data.
+Users can create customized dashboards and access other toolkits, which enable cross-filtering, data selection, creation of quick interactive maps, and reporting.
 All this is done via a Microsoft cloud service.
-The collaboration and user-friendliness are what lays the foundation for Power BI to be a value adding business analysis tool soon.
+Collaboration and user-friendliness lay the foundation for Power BI to become a value-adding business analysis tool soon.

 Leadership insight